Adam Gemili: Football career

+Playing career

+Formerly a footballer, Gemili was a youth player at Chelsea from the age of eight onwards for seven years, and spent a year at Reading.

-Formerly a football player, Gemili played as a defender for Football League Two team Dagenham & Redbridge, and joined Thurrock on loan at the end of August 2011, where he made 12 appearances in the Isthmian League until 30 November.
+A defender, he played for Football League Two team Dagenham & Redbridge, and joined Thurrock on loan at the end of August 2011, where he made 12 appearances in the Isthmian League until 30 November.

-He was previously a youth player at Chelsea from the age of eight onwards for seven years, and spent a year at Reading.
 His time had been split between athletics and football; he said of his potential dual careers in 2012, "I hope this year could be a turning point in helping me decide which sport to focus on, but it does depend on what I run this year."
 In 2012, Gemili switched full-time to athletics.

+Coaching career

+On 30 March 2026, Gemili announced his retirement from elite athletics, and his return to football with Chelsea as a sprint coach.

 Achievements

 Gold British 4 × 100 m relay team at the 2017 London World Championships (L–R): Nethaneel Mitchell-Blake, CJ Ujah, Adam Gemili and Danny Talbot.